mspinksosu/Spinks-Altium-Library/README.md

   * Each category folder will have a source folder.
 This folder holds all the schematic symbols (.SchLib) and pcb component footprints (.PcbLib).

-  * The integrated library file will be in the project outputs folder (.IntLib)
+  * The compiled, integrated library file will be in the project outputs folder (.IntLib)

 ##### The integrated library file (.IntLib) is the complete, compiled library.
 All footprints and symbols from the source folder are contained within it.
 For ease of use, or if you intend to share this library, use this file.